Colorado Contractors: Are your Hiring Practices DOL Compliant?

 Similarly, steep fines may apply to those not in compliance with I-9 laws.

 If you think you may have violated a Department of Labor law or if you’re facing an audit, the attorneys at Robinson & Henry can help you determine your next steps.
-Start today by calling us at 303-688-0944 to schedule a free consultation.
+Start today by calling us at 303-688-0944 to schedule an assessment.